Schiff warns of Russian attack on US mainland, as Day 2 of Trump's Senate impeachment trial concludes

 The trial began with an apparent setback on Tuesday for Republican Senate leader Mitch McConnell, who backed off his plans to limit each side's arguments to two days, as the White House had preferred.

-But, the GOP-led Senate ultimately approved a rules package pushing off a final decision on whether to seek additional testimony until late in the trial.
+But, in a strong show of Republican unity, the GOP-led Senate repeatedly resisted Democrats' amendments to McConnell's rules, and ultimately approved a rules package pushing off a final decision on whether to seek additional testimony until late in the trial.

 Schumer bemoaned the remaining limitations, saying Wednesday the impeachment trial "begins with a cloud hanging over it, a cloud of unfairness."